kidscancode/godot_recipes/src-4/content/games/first_2d/first_2d_09.md

 ## Player shield

 We can also add the shield to the player's script.
-Add these new lines at the top of `ship.gd`:
+Add these new lines at the top of `player.gd`:

 ```gdscript
 signal died